Kavinislyfeyall/CSE412-Project/README.md

 # CSE412-Project

+Names: Abhinav Koyyalamudi, Thomas Tung, Harry DeCecco, Kavinkumaar Jaganathan

-dump.sql is our Database Dump File project source is the source code for our Project's frontend.
+dump.sql is our Database Dump File.

+project source is the source code for our Project's frontend.

 Backend contains the source code for our project's backend.

 The GroupDatabase zip file contains the postgresql installation files in order to install and test if needed.